diku-dk/futhark-book/language.rst

       reduce (+) 0.0 xs / f64 n

 Size parameters are always of type ``i32``, and in fact, *any* ``i32``-typed variable in scope can be used as a size annotation.
-This lets us define a function that replicates an integer some number of
+This feature lets us define a function that replicates an integer some number of
 times: